Every question, in plain English.

 What happens at the end of the window, and where the money lands.

-When does my match settle?
+When does my competition settle?

 How is my final rank determined?